Severno/ft_printf-1/README.md

 01/25
 ***
 ### Challenge
 **Note** *This project is no longer updated. ft_printf is now part of [libft](https://github.com/davhojt/libft "libft, a 42 project"), my personal C library.
 See [ft_printf](https://github.com/davhojt/libft/tree/master/srcs/ft_printf "ft_printf, inside libft") inside libft.
-In the [libft version](https://github.com/davhojt/libft/tree/master/srcs/ft_printf "ft_printf, inside libft") you can just use the function by including libft.a and ft_printf.a, and is now 33% fater than this version*
+In the [libft version](https://github.com/davhojt/libft/tree/master/srcs/ft_printf "ft_printf, inside libft") you can just use the function by including libft.a and ft_printf.a, and is now 33% faster than this version*

 To recode libc's `printf`.

 At 42, students are not allowed to use library functions.
-We can only submit wholly recreated programs and functions. ft_printf must be formatted in the same manor as libc's `printf`.
+We can only submit wholly self-written functions (no `strlen`, `strdup`, `bzero` etc.). ft_printf must be formatted in the same manor as libc's `printf`.
 For example:
 ```c
 ft_printf("%s is a %d student\n", "Dav", 42);